Support for grandparents after a neonatal death

 By law, a baby born after 24 weeks must be either buried or cremated.
 Depending on when your grandchild died, and the wishes of the parents, there may also be a service or a funeral.

 There are lots of ways families can commemorate their baby now and in the future.
 You may want to join in with these or you may have your own private way of remembering and mourning your grandchild.

 You might choose to talk about your grandchild openly with friends, or you might decide to keep this more private.
 There is no right or wrong way to grieve.

 Read more about planning a funeral.

-You might need to dig deep for extra reserves of patience in the future as your child goes through the grieving process.
-As you are family you are the easiest person to snap at and you might find that this happens more often than you would like.
-Try to be understanding if it does.
-They may also be unable to react as they normally would to your offers of help or calls, and you may feel excluded.
-Try and be patient, they may be so distressed that they have no mental space to consider your feelings.
+You will need to be patient as your child goes through the grieving process.
+As family, you are the easiest person to snap at and you might find this happens more often than you’d like.
+Try to be understanding if it does, but remember you need to look after yourself too.
+Sometimes you may need to give each other some space.

-Take your cue from the parents as to how they want to communicate the death to siblings.
+Take your cue from the parents about how they want to communicate the death to siblings.
 Some commonly used words might end up worrying children.
-Talking about the baby ‘sleeping’ for example could make a sibling worry about going to sleep themselves.
-Using words that have religious connotations, such as ‘angel’, is a decision parents themselves should make.
+Talking about the baby ‘sleeping’ for example could make children worry about going to sleep themselves.
+Let the parents decide if they want to use words that have religious connotations, such as ‘angel’ or ‘being with God’.

 Read more about talking to children about the death of a sibling.

 It’s important to look after yourself, especially if you’re helping to support your child or their partner.
 It’s a good idea to make sure you have your own sources of support, such as a friend to talk to or another family member, so that you can also grieve yourself.